 They Are Not Designed With Children In Mind

 Technologies, led by the internet play a vital role in our daily lives today.
-These digital media; television, the internet, and smart devices, revolutionised how we adults communicate and interact with one another – from the way we work to the way we socialise and everything in between.
+They revolutionised how we adults communicate and interact with one another – from the way we work to the way we socialise.
 Children are no exception.
 Love it or hate it, digital media are here to stay.
 And most of them, sadly, are not designed with children in mind.

 Effects of technology on children are complicated, with both benefits and negative effects.
 Although there are aspects of technology that do offer great opportunities for more engaged learning, all types of technology when used in excess can have huge impacts on one’s mental and emotional well-being.

 One effect that has been most noticeable is when we see how today’s children play and interact with one another.
 They don’t go out and play anymore.
 Consequently, they don’t get as much exercise as we used to when we were kids.
 It came as no surprise when some of them are no longer familiar with traditional games such as marbles, hide and seek, and police and thief to name a few.

 Not All Bad

 The influence of digital media on the psychosocial development of a child is profound.
 As s/he grows and develops, s/he can easily be influenced by what s/he sees and hears – programs s/he views on television in particular.
 That said, digital media are not all bad if the programs they’re watching are educational.
 They can, in fact, be a powerful teacher.
 We wrote an article recommending programs that teach good things a child can watch on Netflix.
 Here, Our Favourite TV Shows For Kids On Netflix That Teach Good Things.